HCL-TECH-SOFTWARE/connections-doc/source/admin/install/tiny_editors/t_configure_12-add-custom-macros-1.md

     }
     ```

-    This function is called for both Textbox.io and TinyMCE, and only accepts one parameter `editor`.
+    This function is called for TinyMCE, and only accepts one parameter `editor`.

 3. Use the runtime API `editor.macros.addSimpleMacro` to add a macro.